dickensas/kotlin-gradle-templates/opengl-glsl/README.md

      .\gradlew assemble

-Then execute bellow task to start spring boot
+Then execute bellow task to start the OpenGL Window

      .\gradlew copyDlls
      .\gradlew runReleaseExecutableLibgnuplot

 GLFW Based window with GLEW based Triangle will be displayed

-##Reference
+## Reference
 [1 - Triangle by Dominaezzz](https://github.com/Dominaezzz/kgl-opengl-samples)